searles/parsing/tutorial.md

 ## On inversion

-All parser combinators are invertable.
+All parser combinators are invertible.
 This means that eg `Parser<T>` not only contains a `parser`-method but also a `print`-method that creates a `StringTree` out of the result of the `print`-method.
 There are similar methods for `Reducer` and `Recognizer`.